Steve-Fenton/astro-accelerator/src/pages/docs/content/images.md

 If you use the markdown extension for images, responsive source sets and sizes will be added for you.

-The responsive source sets will load an optimal WEBP image based on the user's device size.
+The responsive source sets will load an optimal AVIF image based on the user's device size.

 ```markdown
 :img{